trillobite/jsonHTML/README.md

 });

 ```
 As you can see, this object is very condensed and compact, yet highly functional.
-First jConstruct was used to create a div the the text saying Click Me!
-Then, css was added from another object containing the css definitions somewhere in the project.
+First jConstruct was used to create a div with the text saying Click Me!
+Then, css was added from another object containing the definitions somewhere in the project.
 Then, a click event handler was added, which changes the property type in the child1 object to now define it as a text box, and refresh is used to make those changes display in the browser to the user.
 Other than the blur handler which translates it back into a div, that's the basics of it, and you can see this object in action in syntacticSugarExample.html, as it was just updated with this latest feature.

 Getting Down To The Grounds
 ---------------------------